chain4travel/camino-website/src/privacy-policy.md

 ---
-title: Imprint
+title: Privacy Policy
-description: Join the travel revolution now and be part of the future.
+description: This policy explains and sets out the basis for why and when we collect personal information.
 layout: default
 ---